My husband is being forced to donate a kidney. What I learned about this law should concern everyone.

 Mary-Alice McNab

-Affirmations & Observations.
-Performer, producer, pep-talker.
-BLM.
+Affirmations, Observations & Humor.
 I cuss.
 I want Big Talk.
-I record all my pieces, so listen!
+BLM.
+I record all my pieces (performer!) so listen.
 All social @MaryAliceMcNab